You Earned a Ticket!

 Parent-teacher home visits

-Even before the pandemic, some school districts have invested in parent-teacher home visits, enabling teachers to visit students' homes and meet their families.
+Even before the pandemic, some school districts invested in parent-teacher home visits, enabling teachers to visit students' homes and meet their families.
 The program, which has been around for decades, is well-defined, easy to try out, and rarely sparks opposition.
 Home visits are voluntary for both parents and teachers, and teachers are compensated for their time.
-The program is popular with teachers and families, and seems to produce some lasting results.
+The program is popular with teachers and families, and seems to produce lasting results.
 It is especially potent as a way to improve attendance.
 (For more, see the Ed100 blog post on this topic.)

 If formal training generally falls short, how do most teachers learn their craft?
 The next lesson examines the subject of teacher collaboration.